 |Medical Center of the Rockies and Poudre Valley Hospital are proud to have earned The Joint Commission's Certificate of Distinction for Primary Stroke Centers, which recognizes centers that make exceptional efforts to foster better outcomes for stroke care.|

-Stroke Signs & Symptoms: BE FAST
+Stroke Signs and Symptoms: Think FAST

 Call 911 immediately if you or a loved one experiences these stroke warning signs: